esvhd/notes/ML/thoughts.md

 One other paper that was cited is from [Melis, et al.](https://openreview.net/forum?id=ByJHuTgA-).
 On the todo list...

+A few follow ups for this paper.

+* Breaking the softmax bottleneck (on split cross entropy loss?)
+* Neural cache pointer by Edouard Graves 2016 [link](https://arxiv.org/abs/1612.04426)
+* QRNN by James Bradbury
+* Melis new paper on dropout: Pushing the bounds of dropout
+* Analysis of Neural Language Modeling at Multiple Scales

+## Causal Impact

+Read Causal Impact paper [here](https://ai.google/research/pubs/pub41854)

+Concepts:

+* Bayesian structural time series models
+* Counterfactual estimation

+Questions I have is around how to evaluate prediction accuracy.

+* How does the length of historical data affect the counterfactual estimates?

+* YouTube talk by author mentioned that one way to check is to look at past historical relationship where there wasn't any causal change, and see how the model estimations do.
+But this seems a bit arbitary, is there a more systematic way?

+* Any further research on analysis of multiple causal events around the same time?

 ## ICRL 2018

 https://openreview.net/forum?id=HkwZSG-CZ
 https://openreview.net/forum?id=SkFqf0lAZ

+# Other papers notable

+* [Do Better ImageNet Models Transfer Better?](https://arxiv.org/abs/1805.08974) - what factors lead to better feature transfer?

+* PyTorch internals in a [post](https://discuss.pytorch.org/t/dynamically-expandable-networks-resizing-weights-during-training/19218)

+# Tools

+* Horovod by Uber - distributed training
+* MLflow by Databricks - ML workflow